ApiLogicServer/Docs/docs/Integration-Map.md

     `RowDictMapper` is a system-supplied class that provides methods to convert between SQLAlchemy `rows` and `Dict`.

-    Services include selecting columns / related data, providing aliases, and Lookups.
+    Services include selecting columns / related data joins, providing aliases, and Lookups.
 Activate these by extending `RowDictMapper` and configuring your row / mapping.

 ## Overview